AdobeDocs/analytics.ja-JP/help/implement/js/migrate-from-hcode.md

 /* WARNING: Changing any of the below variables will cause drastic changes to how your visitor data is collected.
-Changes should only be made when instructed to do so by your account manager.*/ s.trackingServer="example.data.adobedc.net";
+Changes should only be made when instructed to do so by your Adobe Account Team.*/ s.trackingServer="example.data.adobedc.net";

 /************************** PLUGINS SECTION *************************/